What the MOMS Act Means for Ontario Drivers

 The Moving Ontarians More Safely (MOMS) Act was introduced in response to a sharp rise in dangerous driving behaviour in Ontario, including street racing and stunt driving.
 It came into effect on July 1, 2021, and has since been updated with further oversight measures taking full effect through January 1, 2024.

-The act aims to:
+The act aimed to:

 • Crack down on stunt driving and street racing